Toll Free:

-What is RPC (Remote Procedure Call)
+What is RPC (Remote Procedure Call): gRPC vs REST

 RPC, which stands for Remote Procedure Call, is a communication interface or protocol that enables a program running on one computer to execute code on a remote computer or server.
 It allows clients to invoke procedures or functions on a remote server seamlessly, abstracting the complexities of network communication.
 RPC consists of two APIs: one for defining RPC functions in a transport-independent way and another for implementing RPC transports.
 The RPC API contains functions for modifying and sending a reply, with support of parameters and returning multiple values as results.

-RPC works by making a function call across a network, as if it were a local function call (similar to WCF).
+RPC works by making a function call across a network as if it were a local function call (similar to WCF).
 The client initiates the RPC request, specifying the method or procedure to be executed, along with any necessary parameters via a specific URL.
 The request is then transmitted over the network to the remote server, which receives the request and executes the specified method.
 When making a Remote Procedure Call, the calling environment is suspended, procedure parameters are transferred across the network to the environment where the procedure is to execute, and the procedure is executed there.
 Once the execution is done, the server then sends the result of the execution back to the client.
-Both the client and server do not execute at the same time, it is the thread which jumps from client to server and back.
+Both the client and server do not execute at the same time, it is the thread that jumps from client to server and back.

 History of gRPC: